thirdtank/brut/doc-src/javascript.md

     <brut-i18n-translation key="general.cv.fe.valueMissing">%{field} is required</brut-i18n-translation>

-The `<brut-cv>` custom element will find this and replace its `textContent`, result in the following HTML:
+The `<brut-cv>` custom element will find this and replace its `textContent`, resulting   in the following HTML:

     <label>
       <input type="text" name="name" required>